Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 Whenever you need the backing thread, just yield the method named `RequestThreadedCoroutineThread()` (eg.: `yield return RequestThreadedCoroutineThread();`) after this execution will resume in the `WorkOnCoroutineThread(CancellationToken cancellationToken)` method where it left off (or in the begining if it's the first call to it).

 `WorkOnCoroutineThread(CancellationToken cancellationToken)`:<br>
-This is the method that contains the logic that shall be executed paralell to the engine thread, altough you do not have access to all of the Unity APIs here!
+This is the method that contains the logic that shall be executed in parallel to the engine thread, altough you do not have access to all of the Unity APIs here!
 Whenever you need the main thread for syncronization or for any reason just use the method `RequestUnitysMainThread(CancellationToken cancellationToken)` this will yield control to the engine loop and execution will resume in the traditional coroutine method called `WorkOnUnityThread`.

 You shall only start ThreadedCoroutines via the class named `ThreadedCoroutineManager` because the engine needs to corectly schedule these coroutines to the scheduler for execution thus this class must derive from a `Monobehaviour`.

-To sum it up, this solution basically ping-pongs the controll of the execution between the engine thread and the backed thread, and by using coroutines we can do this in a state machine like manner.
+To sum it up, this solution basically ping-pongs the control of the execution between the engine thread and the backed thread, and by using coroutines we can do this in a state machine like manner.

 For the implementation details browse the code, every method and decision is well documented for education purposes.

 #### Notes

 This is just one way of implementation of threaded coroutines.
 You could easily transform this code into another execution logic, by using delegates.
 For example rather than ping-ponging the control you could subscribe and unsunscribe methods than execute them on the correct thread.
-I choosed ping-pong tho because in my view it's easier to understand, however it's true that you can easily lost the yielding logic.
+I choose ping-pong though because in my view it's easier to understand, however it's true that you can easily loose the yielding logic.
 So feel free to transfrom my code.

 For Example:
 ```c#